How to Plan a Paddle Boarding Day in Seattle

 Follow Local Regulations

 Seattle has regulations for water activities.
 Be aware of no-wake zones, especially near marinas.
 Keep a safe distance from larger boats.
 Respect wildlife and natural habitats.
-Do not litter and follow Leave No Trace principles.
+Don’t litter and follow Leave No Trace principles.

 Storage and Transport

-Consider how you will transport the paddle board if you own one.
+Consider how you’ll transport the paddle board if you own one.
 Roof racks are useful for cars.
 Some inflatable boards can fit in the trunk.
-Know where you will store your board after use.
+Know where you’ll store your board after use.
 Rinse it with fresh water to remove any residues.
 Store it in a cool, dry place.